piofthings/web/dev/posts/piwars-getting-started.md

 If we gain enough OpenCV experience we may use the camera as a backup for centering in the line challenge as well.

 The Duck shoot challenge seems very interesting given the complexity of building a projectile launcher.
-We haven't thought this through yet, but we saw David Pride's nerf dart launcher and we do have a Nerf gun that can be sacrificed.
+We haven't thought this through yet, but we saw <a "Nerf Tank by David Pride" rel="nofollow" href="https://www.raspberrypi.org/blog/nerf-gun-tank-fred-209/">David Pride's</a> nerf dart launcher and we do have a Nerf gun that can be sacrificed.
 We will probably follow David's lead for this one.

 Tada!